flower-trees/salt-function-flow/README.md

 </dependency>
 ```

-#### Implementing Function Nodes
+### Implementing Flow Function Nodes

-Extend the `FlowNode` class, implement the `doProcess` method, and annotate with `@NodeIdentity`.
-Below are four basic function nodes that perform addition, subtraction, multiplication, and division:
+Inherit from the `FlowNode` class, implement the `doProcess` method, and declare with `@NodeIdentity`.
+Below are four basic functional nodes (beans) for addition, subtraction, multiplication, and division:

-##### AddNode: Adds 123 to the previous node's return value and returns it:
+- Gets the return value from the previous node, adds 123, and returns it:
 ```java
 @NodeIdentity
 public class AddNode extends FlowNode<Integer, Integer> {